-The film will be presented by actor Naseeruddin Shah, the family of the late actress Smita Patil, the daughter of Dr. Verghese Kurien, the producers of the film and Film Heritage Foundation Director, Shivendra Singh Dungarpur.
+The red-carpet film premiere was attended by actor Naseeruddin Shah, the family of the late actress Smita Patil, the daughter of Dr. Verghese Kurien, Dr. Jayen Mehta, Managing Director of Amul and Film Heritage Foundation Director, Shivendra Singh Dungarpur.

 THE FARMERS OF SANGANVA